telefonicaid/fiware-cloto/doc/admin_guide.rst

 applies to RAM, CPU and I/O. For this purpose we have differentiated severals scenarios.

 The results were obtained with a top command execution over the following machine configuration:
+In one of the machines it has been deployed the Bosun Generic Enabler and all his dependencies (Redis, MySQL, RabbitMQ, Orion Context Broker, etc).
+In the other machine, an Oracle Linux Virtual Machine with Openstack.
+The load was injected from that machine too.

 .. list-table:: Machine Info
    :header-rows: 1